 The Criminal Code (Canada) limits individuals to holding raffles under specific terms and conditions.
 Games such as plinko, loonie drops and prize wheels are not raffles and cannot be licensed for social events such as wedding socials.

 Liquor and gaming rules were modernized under Manitoba’s Liquor and Gaming Control Act and regulations that came into effect April 1, 2014.
-These regulations make it fair for participants and legal for organizers to hold raffles at events like socials and bud, spud and steak fundraisers.
+These regulations make it fair for participants and legal for organizers to hold raffles at social events.
 There was no way under the previous provincial legislation for individuals to hold these raffles legally.

 The social occasion raffle licensing process varies depending whether a liquor permit is needed for the social occasion event: